cytronicoder/pointer-recognition/README.md

 ```

 #### Running the ONNX model on ImageNet
+**This section is currently not working, as the ONNX model has dynamic or shape inputs, but no optimization profile has been defined yet.
+I might have to use TensorRT to optimize the model and add a profile.**

 To run the ONNX model on ImageNet, you need to first import the ONNX model into the newly created `build/aarch64/bin` directory.
 You can do this by running the following command:

 ```bash